-It is the duty of all members of staff who suspect a pupil maybe 'homeless' or is at risk of becoming homeless to report this to a Designated Officer- Head of Site/Headteacher.
+It is the duty of all members of staff who suspect a pupil maybe 'homeless' or is at risk of becoming homeless to report this to a Designated Officer- Headteacher or Lead Teacher.

 Mental Health

 At Ellern Mede School: The site at Orange Tree works with pupils with SEMH, staff work with a range of advisors and counsellors and clinical staff to ensure the pupils mental health needs are met.